BigPolarBear1/Factorization_new/README.md

 I swear, someone knows.
 Someone knows I am right about my approach.
 And damn you all to hell for treating me like the enemy.
 If I act the way I do, its exactly for these reasons.
 You all deserve to burn in hell.
 After all I have done in my career, bugs in OpenSsl, Secure Channel, IKE, kerberos ... etc etc... this is how I get treated lol.
 You're all going to burn for this.

 I dont even know what people are thinking.
 That i'm just going to stop?
 Give up?
 Youre only hope of me giving up is if I kill myself.
 And honestly, there were days lately, where that almost happend... but I know I am right.
 And I know I can do it.
 And I will do it.
 And go to hell.

+Just thinking out loud..

+148^2 = 0 mod 37   ... so any 0 quadratic coefficients... if I combine them we will have a multiple of those moduli .. easy way to construct smooths on one side. if we have 148^2 = 66^2 mod 4387 ...
+66^2 mod 37 = 27  ... which is equal to 148^2 - 4*4387 = 27 mod 37 .. hmm.. now if we look at all quadratic coefficients mod p1, p2, p3, p4 ... and we see which one reaches 0 when subtracted 4N ... then we know which factors will be generated on the other side!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Aha.
+Now I need to figure out a way to figure out if they will be smooth or not...
+I can do that... shouldnt be hard.
+God damnit, I was so close already with my uploaded PoC.
+One more adjustment... dont want to brute force combine coefficients and test for smoothness...
+I should be able to determine which combinations will be smooth with the power of ABSTRACT ALGEBRA AND NUMBER THEORY!!!!!!!!!!!!
+Yes.
+Its not that hard.
+Hell, I doubt I'll even have to make it as complicated as number field sieve's approach.